How Spark Developer Can Be Compared to Hadoop Developer

 - Have at least 100+ hours billed, meaning they have some type of experience approved by clients.

-Typically, such developers are asking for hourly compensation rate between $35 and $99.
+Typically, such developers are asking for an hourly compensation rate between $35 and $99.
 Let’s take an average $50 per hour and compare it to a regular spark developer salary.

 $50 (hourly rate) ✖️35 (hours a week) ✖️52 (weeks a year) ＝ $91,000